-- 17. An Installation Control Point (ICP) methodology is used for the Eastern Region.
-While a number of incremental improvements have been made to the pricing structure this methodology has not been significantly altered since the acquisition of the UnitedNetworks (UNL) networks in the Tauranga, Thames Valley and Coromandel regions in 2002. - 18.
-This methodology is a retail delivery model, whereby the sale for service takes place at the consumer's metering point and, as such, Powerco relies on retailers to provide complete and accurate data in order to derive billable quantities. - 19.
-Powerco has two separate price schedules in the Eastern Region.
+- 18. An Installation Control Point (ICP) methodology is used for the Eastern Region.
+While a number of incremental improvements have been made to the pricing structure, this methodology has not been significantly altered since the acquisition of the UnitedNetworks (UNL) networks in the Tauranga, Thames Valley and Coromandel regions in 2002. - 19.
+This methodology is a retail delivery model, whereby the sale for service takes place at a consumer's metering point and, as such, Powerco relies on retailers to provide complete and accurate data in order to derive billable quantities.

+- 20. Powerco has two separate price schedules in the Eastern Region.
 These different schedules are based on the geographical location of our consumers and the differing network density within each region.
-These regions are defined as Thames Valley (or Valley, which includes the Coromandel) and Tauranga. - 20.
-Each of these price schedules consists of around six different price categories, again reflecting the tariff structure since the acquisition of the UNL networks in 2002.
-The price categories are: - T01/T02 and V01/V02 for all unmetered connections in the Valley and Tauranga regions; - T05/T06 and V05/V06 for all residential consumers and small commercial consumers with a fuse size of 3 Phase 60 Amps or less;

-- T22/V24 for commercial customers with a fuse size of greater than 3 Phase 60 Amps up to and including 3 Phase 250 Amps; - T24/T41/V28 for commercial customers with an installed capacity of 200 299 kVA; - T43/T50/V40 for commercial customers with an installed capacity of 300 1499 kVA; and - T60/V60 for commercial customers with an installed capacity of 1,500 kVA and greater. - 21.
-These price categories were defined around consumer groups with similar load characteristics, such as installation type (such as Unmetered, Non-Half Hour (NHH), and Half Hour (HH)), fuse size and installed capacity of the consumer's installation.
-Fuse size is used for some price categories, rather than just kVA as in the Western Region, because, for residential and smaller commercial connections, their available capacity is limited by the size of the fuses at their installation rather than the installed capacity of dedicated transformers. - 22.
-The granularity of the groupings for each price category will always be a trade-off between practicality, fairness and cost reflectiveness and, consequently, Powerco has made a number of incremental improvements over the last five years to simplify our tariff structure while limiting rate shocks.
-Powerco will continue to consult with retailers and consumers to ensure our tariff structures reflect an appropriate balance. - 23.
-This ICP based methodology is more consistent with retailer tariffs and, consequently, makes it possible to provide a greater number of targeted price signals to specific groups or individual market segments of consumers to encourage efficient use of the network.
+These regions are defined as Thames Valley (or Valley, which includes the Coromandel) and Tauranga. - 21.
+Each of these price schedules consists of around six different price categories reflecting the price structure since the acquisition of the UNL networks in 2002.
+The price categories are: - T01/T02 and V01/V02 for all unmetered connections in the Valley and Tauranga regions; - T05/T06 and V05/V06 for all residential consumers and small commercial consumers with a fuse size of 3 Phase 60 Amps or less; - T22/V24 for commercial customers with a fuse size of greater than 3 Phase 60 Amps up to and including 3 Phase 250 Amps; - T24/T41/V28 for commercial customers with an installed capacity of 200 299 kVA; - T43/T50/V40 for commercial customers with an installed capacity of 300 1499 kVA; and - T60/V60 for commercial customers with an installed capacity of 1,500 kVA and greater. - 22.
+These price categories are defined around consumer groups with similar load characteristics, such as installation type (such as Unmetered, Non-Half Hour (NHH), and Half Hour (HH)), fuse size and installed capacity of the consumer's installation.
+Fuse size is used for some price categories, rather than just kVA as in the Western Region, because, for residential and smaller commercial connections, their available capacity is limited by the size of the fuses at their installation rather than the installed capacity of dedicated transformers. - 23.
+The granularity of the groupings for each price category will always be a trade-off between practicality, fairness and cost reflectiveness and, consequently, Powerco has made a number of incremental improvements over the last five years to simplify our price structure while limiting price shocks.
+Powerco will continue to consult with retailers and consumers to ensure our price structures reflect an appropriate balance of these factors. - 24.
+This ICP based methodology is more consistent with retail pricing.
+As a result retailers can provide a greater number of targeted price signals to specific groups or segments of consumers to reflect the costs of their network use.